ravirun/rumani-dhage/SYNC_WORKFLOW.md

 We've created helper scripts to automate common sync operations:

 - `sync-pull.sh` - Pull latest from live store
-- `sync-push.sh` - Push local changes to live store
+- `sync-push.sh` - Push local changes to live store (use `--include-settings` flag to ensure settings are pushed)
+- `sync-push-settings.sh` - Push only settings file explicitly
-- `sync-settings.sh` - Sync only settings file
+- `sync-settings.sh` - Pull and sync settings file safely
 - `sync-safe.sh` - Safe sync with conflict checking

 See the `scripts/` directory for details.